 - From the dashboard click on 'distribute'

 - Check that you are happy with 'public URL' link address (if not you can change it under 'distribution settings' as indicated by red circle in screenshot below)

 - You can also change the close date here if you wish to

 - Make sure your surveys are exactly as you want them; your settings are correct, and your communication channels are ready to go before you click the 'Launch survey' button.
 To do this, just click on ‘survey launchpad’ option, under the ‘distribute’ tab and then click on the green ‘survey launch’ button (see areas circled in red in screenshots below).

-Our guide on using insights surveys in Jisc online surveys contains more information on how to launch your survey(s).
+Our guide on using insights surveys in Jisc online surveys (Google document) contains more information on how to launch your survey(s).